Avoiding the Hospital during the Holidays

 Tuesday, December 6, 2016

 As you busily prepare for family gatherings, we hope you’ll spend more time with your family and less time seeking medical care.
-With all of the hustle and bustle, distraction can easily lead to injury.
+With all of the hustle and bustle, distractions can easily lead to injury.

 Stay safe and avoid these common hazards: